top of page

 Tomahawk Steak at NAMI, Ibiza

-The staff are lovely, the space is beautiful, the location is unbeatable, and the food?
+I realize I haven’t written much about Nami, but honestly, what more do you need to know?
+Every single aspect is on point.
+The staff are friendly, the space is beautiful, the location is unbeatable, and the food?
 Faultless.
-Honestly, if you manage to have a bad time at Nami, the problem isn’t Nami — it’s you.
-(Yeah I said it).
+If you have a bad experience at Nami, the issue isn’t with the restaurant; it’s with you.

 Bar Anita’s – San Carlos